sagacious-solutions/Planet-Snake-HardwareAPI/README.md

 <h2  > Description </h2>

-<p/>This is project is a Raspberry Pi controlled eco system.
+<p>This is project is a Raspberry Pi controlled eco system.
 It monitors the temperatures inside the Vivarium creating a temperature gradient throughout.
 This helps to provide Sunny a warm place to hide, a cool place to hide as well as a basking spot that will roast like the sun.
 </p>
 <img alt="" src="./documentation/photos/sunny.jpg" />